Why should a customer remain loyal to your business?

 Having made the transition from visitor to paying client or customer, you might expect them to stick around with you for the long-term.
 But this isn’t true.
 As but one business on their radar, they might also be tempted to spread their wings and take their wallets and business needs elsewhere.

-As a business owner, you need to be aware of the factors that will drive their loyalty, as you might then have the incentive to do what it takes to keep your customers on your side.
+As a business owner, you need to be aware of the factors that drive customer loyalty, as you might then have the incentive to do what it takes to keep your customers on your side.

 The Factors That Drive Customer Loyalty